-If you work in Illinois, you are entitled to be compensated for your labors.
+If you work in Illinois, you are entitled to be compensated for your labor.
 There are various federal and state laws in place that are designed to protect your rights to prompt payment, and if those laws are violated, your employer could be held liable.

-In some cases, your employer may attempt to avoid paying you (and in rare cases, flat out refuse), in which case you’ll need to bring the law to bear against them.
+In some cases, your employer may attempt to avoid paying you (and in rare cases, flat-out refuse), in which case you’ll need to bring the law to bear against them.

 The Illinois Wage Payment and Collection Act

 For those scenarios where an employer neglects to pay wages in a timely manner (which may occur after termination of employment), the Illinois Wage Payment and Collection Act (IWPCA) comes into play.
 This law requires employers to pay wages within 13 days (for biweekly payments) or 7 days (for weekly pay schedules) of the final day of the pay period.

 If your employer does not pay your wages within this period, you are entitled to compensation equal to your unpaid wages plus 2% for each month late.
 Your employer may have to pay additional penalties as well, depending on the circumstances.

 For instance, in some cases, your employer may be subject to misdemeanor penalties if they willfully refuse to pay wages.
 Penalty amounts in these cases depend on the amount that is left unpaid.
 In addition, a felony charge may be applied if your employer violates IWPCA wage payment regulations twice in the same year.

 In addition to the other penalties for unpaid wages, officers or agents of your employer who knowingly allow your employer to deny payment can be held personally liable.
 This part of the law only applies to those who have a role in setting workplace conditions and policies.